If you’re interested in beginning your study of Arabic, or taking your language skills to the next level, come discover Jordan this summer.

 Housing & Meals

-You are encouraged to travel independently throughout Jordan on weekends.
-Any travel outside of Jordan is only permitted after you complete the CIEE Amman Independent Travel form, sign a CIEE independent travel waiver, and review potential security or safety concerns with resident staff.
-You are also expected to inform your home institution and emergency contacts about your plans for independent travel outside of Jordan.
+You may travel independently throughout Jordan on weekends or holidays when classes are not in session.
+Any independent travel outside of Jordan and overnight travel within Jordan is only permitted after you complete the CIEE Amman Independent Travel form, sign a CIEE independent travel waiver, and review potential security or safety concerns with resident staff.
+You are also required to inform your home institution and emergency contacts about your plans for independent travel outside of Jordan.

 The CIEE Arabic Language summer study abroad program is designed for intensive language acquisition.
-The Arabic language skills of participants will greatly improve through their required courses, interaction with Peer Language Tutors, and participation in CIEE language and culture clubs.
+The Arabic language skills of participants will greatly improve through required courses, interaction with Peer Language Assistants, and participation in CIEE cultural activities.

 This is a rigorous program for focused students seeking the opportunity to begin learning Arabic or to continue their studies.
 The number of daily contact hours is high, and attendance is required.
-Instructors are natives of Jordan and reflect local cultural norms in their classroom demeanor and pedagogy.
+Instructors are Jordanian and reflect local cultural norms in their classroom demeanor and pedagogy.
 Students must expect a more formal classroom environment and take initiative in understanding instructors’ expectations.
-Language classes are held five days a week for four hours daily.
 Instructors have office hours for students with questions and in need of extra help.

 Nature of Classes